Home UiO Faculty of Dentistry

 The duration of the programmes is three years, with the exception of oral surgery and oral medicine, which last five years.
 The nominal length of study for the programmes is 40 weeks of teaching per year.
 For some of the programme options clinical activities conducted outside the faculty are included in the nominal length of study.
 On completion of the training, candidates take an examination and are awarded a diploma for completion of a specialist programme in the relevant subject area.

 In addition to a small introductory package for new candidates every autumn, a course in the core curriculum is provided which must be completed by all candidates, regardless of discipline.
 The core curriculum also contains two components, with Part 1 given in the autumn semester and Part 2 given in the spring semester.
 These courses are given every other year.
-The next series starts in autumn 2010 and ends in spring 2011.

-Finally, department-based courses are offered, which are arranged by the department responsible for the specialist programme and which are compulsory for candidates here.
-They may, however, be opened to other candidates, subject to place availability.
+Finally, department-based courses are offered, which are arranged by the department responsible for the specialist programme and are compulsory for respective department's candidates.

-Published Oct 24, 2010 12:22 PM - Last modified Aug 3, 2011 01:32 PM
+Published Oct.
+24, 2010 12:22 PM - Last modified Jan.
+17, 2023 3:17 PM